eaprelsky/infodynamics/book/16_the_information_universe.md

 *"In the beginning was the Word, and the Word was with God, and the Word was God."* - John 1:1

-*"In the beginning was Information, and Information was with Physics, and Information was Physics."* - Information Physics
+*"In the beginning was Information, and Information was with Dynamics, and Information was Dynamics."* - Information Dynamics

 ---

 ## The Ultimate Question

 We have journeyed from the electrical circuits of individual minds to the philosophical implications of consciousness as electricity.
-We have explored how information physics can revolutionize education, transform technology, and heal human communication.
-But now we face the ultimate question that information physics poses:
+We have explored how information dynamics can revolutionize education, transform technology, and heal human communication.
+But now we face the ultimate question that information dynamics poses:

 If consciousness involves electrical information processing, and conscious beings are how the universe develops self-knowledge, what might this suggest about the nature of reality?

 This question leads to fascinating speculation, though we should be careful not to overextend our electrical metaphor.
-While information physics provides useful insights into cognitive processes, the nature of reality itself remains an open question in physics and philosophy.
+While information dynamics provides useful insights into cognitive processes, the nature of reality itself remains an open question in physics and philosophy.
 Here we'll explore some intriguing possibilities while maintaining appropriate scientific humility.

 ## It From Bit